pokle/cassandra/README.md

     You can also add the `-p 9042:9042` option to bind container's 9042 port (CQL / native transport port) to host's 9042 port.

-2. Connect to it using `cqlsh`:

-        docker run -i -t poklet/cassandra cqlsh $(./scripts/ipof.sh cass1)

-3. Connect to it using `cqlsh` and links
+2. Connect to it using `cqlsh`

-        docker run -it --rm --link cass1:cass1 poklet/cassandra bash -c 'cqlsh $CASS1_PORT_9160_TCP_ADDR'
+        docker run -it --rm --link cass1:cass poklet/cassandra cqlsh cass

     You should see something like: